In recent years, there have been fewer and fewer performers deserving of that title and the weight which it carries.

 The first piece is that I did not do a satisfactory job in the book on delving into the bottom of Nakadai Tatsuya the actor.
 Through my interviews with him, I’ve since gotten to interview many other veteran actors about their lives in a serialization for the Shukan Post magazine among other places, and I was always surprised by just how meaningful their words have been even to someone like me who is not an actor.
 Through this, I came to understand how my interviews with Nakadai had been lacking in the sense that I hadn’t asked enough about his “acting life.”

 As I initially wrote in the Introduction of the first edition, I have in this book interviewed Nakadai as a “living witness to film history.”
 As a result, I got to hear so many exciting stories about the film industry people of the time; about all the great experiences that he’d had.
 And yet by the same token, that made it so that I had my hands full with all of that.
 Whereas in my later interviews with other actors where I will persistently ask them about their beginnings as actors and what they feel particular about when it comes to acting — acting theory and art talk — that’s something I couldn’t delve into with Nakadai.
 The more actors I interviewed, the more I began to regret not taking that opportunity with him.
-Furthermore, whenever Nakadai took the opportunity to talk to me about art it was always wonderful, so I strongly felt that I had to write all of that down, too.
+Furthermore, it was always wonderful whenever Nakadai spoke to me about art, so I strongly felt that I had to write all of that down, too.

 And so in the Prologue of this Definitive Edition, I asked Nakadai in additional interviews about his days at the Haiyuza Training School where he got his start as an actor, and about the teachings of his mentor, Senda Koreya.
 In addition, collected in the Extras of this Definitive Edition are various fragments of what he has told me in regards to art and acting theory.